-D_u.break
+If this statement is executed within an active Do-Until loop, the rest of the current pass of the loop is skipped.
+The Until statement executes immediately.

+D_U.break

-The Do-Until loop will be terminated if this statement is executed within an active Do-Until loop.
+If this statement is executed within an active Do-Until loop, the rest of the current pass of the loop is skipped and the loop is terminated.
 The statement immediately following the Until will be executed.